jwpeterson/mp-quadrature/README.md

 # 3. DRIVER PROGRAMS

-   There are several driver programs (drivers/*.C) which make use of the library which gets built in lib/.
+   There are several driver programs (drivers/*.C) which make use of the library which gets built in lib/. run_tests.sh is a script which runs several of the driver programs to verify that the installation is working.

    1. `drivers/print_gauss.C`
       Computes Legendre polynomial roots and weights for 1D Gaussian